 Ticks are parasites that feed on the blood of unlucky hosts, such as cats and dogs.
 However, humans are not excluded.
 They can transmit several diseases through their bite and are often difficult to notice.
 During the springtime, ticks are most active, and they are commonly found in tall grass where they can easily attach themselves to you or your pets.
 One of the best ways to identify a tick is to look for a white dot, which will be present on the female.
 This insect will be long-bodied, small in size overall, and reddish-brown.

-Harm Caused by Fleas and Ticks and Diseases They Carry
+Diseases Caused by Fleas and Ticks

 Diseases That Can be Transmitted by Fleas Include: